 Drug prices and generics

 While staffing and infrastructure costs are important, the biggest single element influencing the affordability of HIV treatment programmes is the price of antiretroviral drugs.
-Generic manufacturers now supply more than 95% of all ARVs in low- and middle- income countries, at a cost of less than US$ 150 per person per year for a person’s first treatment regimen.22 But if a person needs to switch to an alternative regimen, its price may be around $300 a year and third-line regimens (rarely available from generic manufacturers) may cost 15 times more than the standard first-line regimen.
+In 2017, for the first time the average price of adult first line treatment fell below US$90 per patient per year, driven by the increase in generic ARVs.33 But if a person needs to switch to an alternative regimen, its price is likely to be much higher and third-line regimens (rarely available from generic manufacturers) may cost significantly more than the standard first-line regimen.
 Further patent restrictions and a weakening of competition from generic manufacturers could restrict access to newer medicines.